St Mary's Church, Woolton: Exterior

 St Mary's is constructed in red sandstone and has a slate roof.
 It is orientated with the ritual east facing the northwest.
 (Note: In the description of the church, the ritual orientation is used.)
 The plan consists of a five-bay nave with a north porch but without aisles, large north and south transepts, a chancel with north and south chapels and sacristies.
-There is no tower.
-At the west end are diagonal buttresses, an entrance, and pointed windows containing Geometric tracery.
+There is no tower, and at the west end are diagonal buttresses, an entrance, and pointed windows containing Geometric tracery.
 The windows along the sides of the nave have two lights.
 In the south transept is a four-light window, and the north transept contains two two-light windows with a rose window above.
 In the chapel is a five-light window flanked by diagonal buttresses.
 The chapels are gabled with two-light windows.
 The south sacristy has one and two lights, with a rose window in the gable.